-- Also apply some coconut oil before going to bed and leave this on your ringworm affected area overnight.
+- Also, apply some coconut oil before going to bed and leave this on your ringworm affected area overnight.

 - Do this daily for a couple of weeks and you’ll see your ringworms being cured.
-Do not stop applying coconut oil for another week or so after your ringworm disappear just to ensure they do not come back.
+Do not stop applying coconut oil for another week or so after your ringworm disappears just to ensure they do not come back.

 6. Salt for Ringworm

 Saltwater is an excellent astringent which speeds up healing of wounds.
 When you soak in salt water, it disinfects the affected area and dries up the rash patches.
-You may also use sea salt paste to apply on your infected skin if you don’t like to soak in saltwater.
+You may also use sea salt paste to apply on your infected skin if you don’t like to soak in salt water.
 Some people even use vinegar and salt paste for ringworm.
 Here are some ways to use salt for ringworm.

 Ways to Use Salt for Ringworm

 - Add ¼ to ½ cup of salt to a basin filled with warm water.
 Soak the ringworm affected area in this salty warm water for half an hour.

 - Take some sea salt and using a little water, moisten it a little.
 Use this salt scrub to rub into your ringworm with the help of a washcloth.
 Do this about 15-20 minutes daily.